Mastering International Business Expansion: 6 Key Strategies for Legal, Tax, and Compliance Success

 5. Human Resources landscape

-There are so many variables associated with international expansion, and this level of business growth can also cause complexities for global human resource administration.
+Expansion internationally involves many variables, and this level of business growth can also complicate global human resource administration.

-Here are the three major areas to be considered from a HR perspective when expanding internationally:
+Here are the three major areas to be considered from an HR perspective when expanding internationally:

 • HR strategy – from the initial phase of talent acquisition, to benefits and package design aiming to attract and maintain the best talents in the market, structure of local compliance while ‘attractive’ HR policies, etc. are all important aspects to consider.

-• HR compliance – from employment contracts and employee handbooks to termination notices and on-going payroll and employer’s social security reporting, etc. there are so many employer’s obligations and compliance requirements to maintain with.
-Whilst they may seem mundane, failure to adhere with these can entirely jeopardize a business’s presence in the market.
+• HR compliance—From employment contracts and employee handbooks to termination notices, ongoing payroll, and employer social security reporting, there are so many employer obligations and compliance requirements to maintain.
+While they may seem mundane, failure to adhere to them can jeopardize a business’s presence in the market.

-• Local HR – it’s common for businesses to opt for remote HR administration management, as paying for on-site HR staff is a large expense.
-However, this comes with some challenges, such as lack of local expertise.
+• Local HR—It’s common for businesses to opt for remote HR administration management, as paying for on-site HR staff is a significant expense.
+However, this comes with challenges, such as lacking local expertise.

 6. Repatriation of capital